-The firm’s history is the longest of any continuing law firm in the Indian River/Treasure Coast region of Florida.
+The firm’s history is the longest of any continuing law firm in the Treasure Coast and Central Heartland Regions of Florida.
 It began in 1905, the year St. Lucie County was created from Brevard County.
 The firm early prospered from a mainstay banking, real estate, and litigation practice which included representation of the property and development interests of Edwin Binney, entrepreneur creator of children’s Crayola crayons.
 Binney constructed the Fort Pierce Inlet to the Atlantic Ocean, the Fort Pierce Beach Causeway to the mainland, and the Port of Fort Pierce.
-Interestingly, senior partner, Frank H. Fee III, was engaged in 2018 by St. Lucie County as real estate title consultant for its purchase of the Port for a redevelopment project.
+Interestingly, senior partner, Frank H. Fee III, was engaged in 2018 by St. Lucie County as real estate title consultant for its purchase of the Port for the Port Redevelopment Project.

 The boom and bust of the 1920’s in Florida significantly affected the firm, which at the time was named Fee & Liddon.
 The real estate practice was over-heated, and Fred Fee and Walker Liddon formed the Fee & Liddon Co. to engage in the development of Pinewood Subdivision in the heart of Fort Pierce.
 Fred Fee chartered and operated St. Lucie Abstract and Title Insurance Co. as an adjunct to the Fee & Liddon real estate practice.